 Getting there: Las Vegas McCarran International Airport is super close to the Strip and easy to find flight deals to!

 I’ll admit I’m biased towards Santa Barbara, since it’s the college town where I met my girlfriends, but we adore meeting up in SB for a weekend of fun in the sun.
 Not only are there some of the most gorgeous beaches in the country (Butterfly Beach and Haskell’s), but also there is some of the best shopping on State Street and beautiful hiking trails in Montecito.

-Stay: Though Santa Barbara might seem pretty high-end, there are great campgrounds nearby at El Capitan and Gaviota where I see dolphins every single time I camp there, as well as cheaper Airbnb options in SB’s neighbor, Goleta.
+Stay: Though Santa Barbara might seem pretty high-end, there are great campgrounds nearby at El Capitan and Gaviota where I see dolphins every single time I camp there, as well as cheaper VRBO options in SB’s neighbor, Goleta.

 Getting there: Santa Barbara Airport is so small and lovely to fly into!

 Austin is probably Texas’ most beloved city, not just for the wealth of things to do, but for the alternative vibe.
 Some of my favorite activities there involve the water, including tubing down the river or visiting Barton Springs, a natural spring-fed pool, with a year-round average temperature of 68°F (20°C).
 Depending on time of year, make it a point to attend SXSW festival or a Longhorns football game.

 Stay: I stayed at the JW Marriott downtown while in Austin and loved the room and location.